 2016 ushered in the birth of this blog.
-I started this blog as a way to analyze and track my portfolio results in order to introduce a level of accountability to my savings plan and early retirement goals.
+I started this blog as a way to analyze and track my portfolio results.
+The goal was to introduce a level of accountability to my savings plan and early retirement goals.
 Let’s take a look at how we did this year in terms of dividends, savings and portfolio.

-I realized early on that I still had a lot of work to do by seeing how far away I was from my targeted investment plan.
+I realized early on that I still had a lot of work to do.
+I saw how far away I was from my targeted investment plan.
 This blog helped me refocus on my goals and take steps to change that.

 I became more aware of my expenses and saw the benefit and motivation that tracking data brings with it.

-I saw excellent results in my portfolio driven by both constant contributions and excellent market performance and began to realize that financial independence was a possibility for me.
+I saw excellent results in my portfolio driven by both constant contributions and excellent market performance.
+After that, I began to realize that financial independence was a possibility for me.

 Through this blog, I began to look inward and assess what was really important to me.
-There’s more than finances to this and got the motivation to bring back a side hustle I started in 2013(writing) and give it another try for 2017 as a way to expand my skills and find something to make my post-retirement life more meaningful.
+There’s more than finances to this and got the motivation to bring back a side hustle I started in 2013(writing).
+Now, I’m giving it another try for 2017 as a way to expand my skills and find something to make my post-retirement life more meaningful.

 I think a lot of those things happened because I started this blog.
-I still would have saved money if I didn’t but I wouldn’t have directed it in a way that most benefited my portfolio and wouldn’t have gotten a better understanding of my own expenses and savings rates and how they affect my future plans.
+I still would have saved money if I didn’t.
+However, I wouldn’t have directed it in a way that most benefited my portfolio.
+I wouldn’t have gotten a better understanding of my own expenses and savings rates and how they affect my future plans.

 - My first portfolio update in 2017 shows a total of $372,838.70 as of 1/8/2017.
 That’s $86,659 more than the first update in 2016 on 1/10/2016 or an increase of 30% year over year!